microsoft/ignite25-LAB541-defend-against-threats-with-microsoft-defender/README.md

 ### Session Description

-*Deploy and configure Microsoft Defender XDR to protect endpoints, identities, emails, and applications*
+You're a Security Operations Analyst working at a company that is implementing Microsoft Defender XDR and Microsoft Defender for Endpoint.
+Your manager plans to onboard a few devices to provide insight into required changes to the Security Operations (SecOps) team response procedures.

 ### 🧠 Learning Outcomes

 By the end of this session, learners will be able to:

-- Deploy and configure Microsoft Defender XDR to protect endpoints, identities, emails, and applications.
+- Deploy and configure Microsoft Defender XDR.
-- Integrate Microsoft Defender XDR with existing security solutions.
+- Deploy Microsoft Defender for Endpoint and onboard devices.
-- Monitor and respond to security incidents using Microsoft Defender XDR.
+- Perform a simulated attack and investigate alerts and incidents with Microsoft Defender XDR.

 ### 💻 Technologies Used

 1. Microsoft Defender XDR
 1. Microsoft Defender for Endpoint
-1.

 ### 🌟 Microsoft Learn MCP Server